Topics

 About

-Andrea Borrego, Ph.D., is the chair of the Department of Criminal Justice and Criminology at Metropolitan State University of Denver.
+Andrea Borrego, Ph.D., is a professor in the Department of Criminal Justice and Criminology at Metropolitan State University of Denver.

 She worked as a graduate research assistant and faculty associate at Arizona State University before coming to teach at MSU Denver in 2015.
 Borrego is involved in many MSU Denver committees and is a member of the Academy of Criminal Justice Sciences and the American Society of Criminology.
 She served as a panel chair on Media Reporting of Crime for the Academy of Criminal Justice Sciences Annual Conference in 2016.